Understanding Reference Maps in AP Human Geography: Examples and Applications

 - Urbanization: The growth and decline of cities in relation to geographic factors.

-As an example, a physical map of Africa can reveal how the Sahara Desert influences settlement patterns and trade routes.
+Take this: a physical map of Africa can reveal how the Sahara Desert influences settlement patterns and trade routes.
 Similarly, a political map of Southeast Asia can highlight the impact of colonial borders on ethnic tensions and national identities.

 Practical Applications in AP Human Geography